Carson Jones

-Carson Jones (born August 19, 1986) is an American professional boxer at welterweight and the former USBA welterweight champion.
-He is also the former NABA light-middle weight champion, the former WBC Continental Americas light-middle weight champion (May 7, 2009), and the former NABA USA light middleweight champion.
+Carson Jones (August 19, 1986 – March 1, 2025) was an American professional boxer at welterweight and the former USBA welterweight champion, who was also the NABA light-middle weight champion, the WBC Continental Americas light-middle weight champion (May 7, 2009), and the NABA USA light middleweight champion.
 He achieved his highest ranking in May 2012, when he was placed as the #4 rated welterweight in the world by the IBF.

-Professional career 2004 to 2009
+Professional career, 2004–2009

-Jones began his professional career at the age of 18 on October 5, 2004 with a TKO win over Sheldon Mosley.
+Jones began his professional career at the age of 18 on October 5, 2004, with a TKO win over Sheldon Mosley.
 Starting in the light-middle weight division he would go on to earn a record of 23-7-1(15 KOs) by the end of 2009.
-He credits his early losses to his previous management throwing him in the ring prematurely.
-For losses, by the end of 2009, his opposition’s combined recorded was 102-19-8.
-His first lost came by way of unanimous decision to Favio Media (7-1-2) to whom he had previously fought to a draw.
+He credited his early losses to his previous management throwing him in the ring prematurely.
+For losses, by the end of 2009, his opposition's combined recorded was 102-19-8.
+His first loss came by way of unanimous decision to Favio Media (7-1-2) with whom he had previously fought to a draw.

-Carson Jones vs Alfonso Gomez
+Carson Jones vs. Alfonso Gomez

 After turning age 20 a little more than two weeks prior, Jones fought Alfonso Gomez at the ARCO Arena in Sacramento, California on August 25, 2006.
 Throughout the match Gomez aggressively pressured an outmatched Jones, eventually winning a premature and controversial stoppage in the eighth and final round.
 Jones was clearly unharmed and able to continue defending himself but the referee declared a TKO.

 Carson Jones vs. Jesus Soto Karass

-On February 6, 2009 Jones fought Jesus Soto Karass at the Maywood Activity Center in Maywood, California.
+On February 6, 2009, Jones fought Jesus Soto Karass at the Maywood Activity Center in Maywood, California.
 Although Karass scored two knockdowns in the 3rd round, the fight was highly competitive.
 Karass would win by unanimous decision although being deducted one point for hitting Jones in the back of the head.

 Carson Jones vs. Tyrone Brunson

-Jones met Tyrone Brunson on December 4, 2009 at the Chumash Casino in Santa Ynez, California.
+Jones met Tyrone Brunson on December 4, 2009, at the Chumash Casino in Santa Ynez, California.
 Brunson had scored a record 20 first-round knockouts in his first 21 professional fights but the quality of opposition that he had faced was debatable.
-By the third round Jones effectively exposed Brunson’s lack of skill by countering with a devastating combo, flooring him for the first time in his career.
+By the third round Jones effectively exposed Brunson's lack of skill by countering with a devastating combo, flooring him for the first time in his career.
 Jones then aggressively pounded Brunson until earning a stoppage by TKO.

-Professional career 2010 – present
+Professional career, 2010–2025

 Jones changed management in 2009 and by 2010 began routinely fighting as a welterweight.
-He has amassed a record of 13-2-1 (8 KOs) since 2010 with one loss coming by split decision and the other by majority decision.
+He amassed a record of 13-2-1 (8 KOs) since 2010 with one loss coming by split decision and the other by majority decision.